Daksh4Code/FamConnect-Family-contacts-simplified/README.md

 contacts (which were saved to a JSON file in a previous run) from a JSON file.
-- You can generate another action related to the user story "showing upcoming birthday(s)" by clicking on the 'Show upcoming birthday' button on the GUI.
+- You can generate another action related to the user story "highlight most important X" by clicking on the 'Show upcoming birthday' button on the GUI.
 Here, you can see the contact (the name and birthday only) or contacts whose birthday(s) is/are upcoming next.
 The person whose birthday